chnm/thatcamp-org/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 3.  widgets in a page
 4.  with the default widget class and with widget_classes=none two rss feed widgets in shortcode sidebar - both will show if just name used
+5. Don't know the id?
+Just type junk and view page - the debug message will show.
+Click on it.
-5. Debug messages - scroll down till you see the shortcodes sidebar - the widgets and their ids will be listed.
-Use the id of the widget you want.
+6. After clicking on debug message - scroll down till you see the shortcodes sidebar - the widgets and their ids will be listed.
+Find the id of the widget you want.
-6. Examples of a page with several do_widgets: query_posts and tag cloud
+7. Shortcode parameters to remove widget-classes in theme like the twenty-fourteen theme (avoid white text on white background)
-7. Example of rss widgets in a custom theme
+8. Example of multiple rss widgets in twenty-fourteen theme